Artificial human companion: Romantic and friendship-based interaction

-A 2025 study by the Wheatley Institute featuring nearly 3,000 people ages 18 to 30 across the United States found that 19% of young adults have chatted with an AI which was meant to simulate a romantic partner, and nearly one in ten have masturbated while talking to an AI companion.
+A 2025 study by the Wheatley Institute featuring 2,969 adults across the United States found that 19% of young adults (aged 18–30) have chatted with an AI which was meant to simulate a romantic partner, and 7% of adults (aged 18+) self-report having masturbated while talking to an AI companion.

 A 2025 survey by Common Sense Media found that nearly three-quarters of American teenagers (ages 13–17) had used an AI companion at least once.
 More than half of respondents reported regular use, and about one-third said they had discussed serious personal matters with an AI companion rather than with other people.